-Zepbound is the first medication approved by the Food and Drug Administration (FDA) to treat mild to moderate obstructive sleep apnea (OSA) in adults with obesity.
 This once-weekly injectable treatment contains the active ingredient tirzepatide, a powerful dual-action GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptor agonist.

+After a year of treatment with Zepbound, 42% of adults with obstructive sleep apnea or mild, non-symptomatic OSA had no sleep apnea, compared to 16% with a placebo.
 However, the cost of Zepbound, at around $1,060 per month without insurance, makes accessibility a challenge for many.
 Fortunately, Medicare Part D plans can now cover Zepbound when prescribed for OSA.

 Read on to learn how Medicare makes Zepbound accessible to millions seeking relief from sleep apnea.